fonyango/fonyango/README.md

 - Data Scientist: I have experience in Data Analytics and Machine Learning.
 Talk to me about Intelligent Chatbots, Credit Scoring, Time Series Analysis, Object Detection, Web Scrapping, and Natural Language Processing.

-- Technical Writer: I write user guides, story guides, user manuals and API documentation for software products.
+- Technical Writer: I write user guides, story guides, user manuals, and API documentation for software products.
 I also write about machine learning on my [medium account](https://medium.com/@frankonyango.w) to help democratize data science and analytics knowledge to many people.

-- Opensource Contributor: I contributing on open source projects including developing tools that can help data professionals excel in their work.
+- Opensource Contributor: I contribute to open source projects including developing tools that can help data professionals excel in their work.
 Find [cleansummary](https://github.com/fonyango/cleansummary), a Python library that helps get a statistical summary of pandas dataframe on the fly.

 ## Tech Stack
 - Python (Django & Flask)